Other BU Summer Programs

 Center for English Language Programs (CELOP)

-Part of Boston University since 1975, CELOP provides advanced methods of English language instruction to international students and professionals.
-Our Intensive English Language Programs vary in length from 4-week, 6-week, and 12-week courses.
+Established at Boston University in 1975, CELOP provides intensive English language instruction to international students and professionals.
+Our summer programs vary in length from 4-week, 6-week, and 12-week courses.
 In addition to these programs, CELOP offers Professional and Pre-Professional Programs in Legal and Business English.
-CELOP students are Boston University students, and have access to all University resources, including on-campus housing.
-For more information, please contact us at 617-353-4870 or visit bu.edu/celop.
+CELOP students are Boston University students and have access to all University resources, including on-campus housing.
+For more information, please contact us at 617-353-4870 or visit our website at bu.edu/celop.

 Boston University Study Abroad

-Boston University Study Abroad, the leader in international internships, offers a number of summer opportunities to live, intern, and explore through programs in Africa, Asia, Australia, Europe, South America, as well as programs in Los Angeles and Washington DC.
-In addition to our internship programs - which combine coursework with a personalized internship placement - we have language, culture, liberal arts, and fine arts programs in Argentina, Australia, China, England, France, Italy, Morocco, Peru, and Spain.
-Whether it be archaeological field studies in Menorca, Spanish language and Peruvian politics in Lima and Ayacucho, Argentine culture in Buenos Aires, travel writing in Australia, or global governance in Geneva, we invite you to join us on a BU Study Abroad summer program.
-For more information, or to apply online, please visit our website.
-You can also contact us at 617-353-9888 or via email.
+Boston University Study Abroad, the leader in international internships, offers an unmatched number of summer opportunities to live, intern, and explore through programs in Africa, Asia, Australia, Europe, South America, as well as exciting options in Los Angeles and Washington DC.
+In addition to our internship programs - which combine coursework with a personalized internship placement for academic credit - we provide language, culture, liberal arts, and fine arts programs in Argentina, Australia, China, England, France, Italy, Morocco, Peru, Spain, and beyond.
+Whether it be archaeological field studies in Menorca, contemporary Peru and service learning in Lima and Ayacucho, Argentine culture in Buenos Aires, travel writing in Australia, or global governance in Geneva, we invite you to embark on an academic adventure with BU Study Abroad this summer.
+For more information regarding programs, financial aid, or to apply online, please visit our website.
+You can also contact us at 617-353-9888 or at email@example.com.

 School of Public Health (SPH)

-The School of Public Health offers a variety of summer courses open to both non-degree students and degree candidates from schools and colleges across Boston University, ranging from one week classes to classes that span the entire summer.
+The School of Public Health offers a variety of summer courses open to both non-degree students and degree candidates from schools and colleges across Boston University, ranging from one week classes to classes that spawn the entire summer.
 Degree candidates may register on the Student Link.
 Non-degree students must be eligible to enroll in part time coursework and should complete an online application.

 Summer Youth Programs